FHIR CI-Build

 The guidance in this module was prepared as a Universal Realm Specification with support from the Clinical Quality Framework (CQF) initiative icon, which was a public-private partnership sponsored by the Centers for Medicare & Medicaid Services (CMS) and the U.S. Office of the National Coordinator for Health Information Technology (ONC) to identify, develop, and harmonize standards for clinical decision support and electronic clinical quality measurement.
 The Clinical Quality Framework icon effort transitioned to HL7's Clinical Quality Information (CQI) and Clinical Decision Support (CDS) Work Groups in 2016.

-The Clinical Quality Framework is focused on harmonizing the historically disjointed specifications used by the Clinical Quality Measurement and Clinical Decision Support communities.
+The Clinical Quality Framework is focused on harmonizing the historically disjoint specifications used by the Clinical Quality Measurement and Clinical Decision Support communities.
 Specifically, the initiative has focused on the specifications used to represent knowledge artifacts within the two communities.
 The strategy employed has been to break the conceptual content of knowledge artifacts into three core components, to define common standards for these core components, and to re-use these common standards for both clinical decision support and clinical quality measurement:

 • Metadata - Descriptive information about the artifact and its content